cltrudeau/django-in-action/README.md

 own, they need to operate in the context of a Django project.
 To help understand how an example fits into the big picture, this repo contains multiple copies of the project in incremental stages.
-For example, the source code for chapter 3 is split into three directories: code/ch3a_templates, code/ch3b_inherit, and code/ch3c_exercises.
+For example, the source code for chapter 3 is split into three directories: `code/ch3a_templates`, `code/ch3b_inherit`, and `code/ch3c_exercises`.
 The first two correspond to the examples on template basics and template inheritance, and the third contains the answers to the exercises at the end of the chapter.

+Electronic copies of the book include Appendix E, a complete listing of solutions to the exercises.
+Due to space constraints, printed copies do not include Appendix E, a PDF version is included in this repository for your reference.

 _Django In Action_ is currently being written and is available through Manning's Early Access Program.
 If you have a copy already, thanks for picking